dawidurbanski/universal-data-layer/CONTRIBUTING.md

 ### Pull Requests

+Please read our [Pull Request Guidelines](./docs/PR_GUIDELINES.md) for detailed requirements and standards.

+Quick overview:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Ensure all tests pass (`npm run lint`)
+4. Ensure all tests pass (`npm run test`)
+5. Run linting and type checks (`npm run lint` and `npm run typecheck`)
+6. Add a changeset (`npm run changeset`)
-5. Commit your changes with clear messages
+7. Commit your changes with [Conventional Commits](https://www.conventionalcommits.org/)
-6. Push to your fork
+8. Push to your fork
-7. Open a Pull Request
+9. Open a Pull Request using our template

 ## Development Setup